 The Chabot-Las Positas Community College District (CLPCCD) Facilities and Bond Management Department ensures the District and its two colleges have innovative instructional spaces and safe workspaces designed to address the diverse need of the campus communities.
 The District's priorities regarding facilities renovation and development are outlined in the CLPCCD 2018 Facilities Master Plan.
-The District Facilities Master Plan was developed in 2017-18 concurrently with the Facilities Master Plans for both Chabot College and the Las Positas College, to ensure a coordinated approach to and understanding of all future space needs across the district.
+The District Facilities Master Plan was developed in 2017-18 concurrently with the Facilities Master Plans for both Chabot College and the Las Positas College, to ensure a coordinated approach to and understanding of all future space needs across the District.
 The three plans reflect the mandate of CLPCCD Board Policy 3250, which requires the District Facilities Master Plan to be updated every six years to support the goals of the District Strategic Plan and two college Educational Master Plans.

-The department provides services in three areas: Facilities Planning; Construction and Renovation; and, Custodial Services.
-Through its Facilities Planning component, the department works to ensure adequate program space is available or can be made available to accommodate the various needs of campus stakeholders (students, faculty, staff, and administrators), as well as the general public.
+The department provides services in four areas: Facilities Planning; Construction and Renovation; Maintenance and Operations; and Custodial Services.
+Through its Facilities Planning component, the department works to ensure adequate program space is available to accommodate the various needs of campus stakeholders (students, faculty, classified professionals, and administrators), as well as the public.
 In terms of Construction and Renovation, the Bond Program provides funding and support services for the renovation of existing facilities and the construction of new facilities, in alignment with the District's mission and strategic planning priorities.
 Bond funds also help cover the costs of equipment, furniture and information technology equipment necessary for educational programs and services.

-Custodial Services provides for the ongoing maintenance and cleanliness of the instructional and support facilities, as well as the safe workplace practices necessary to ensure public safety on the campuses.
-The department also supports the Board Priorities by ensuring facilities are capable of serving all students, in terms of needs or functional restrictions, and by providing facilities that are comfortable, engaging and appropriate for the function and instructional delivery methods established by the colleges.
-This includes handling facilities and equipment maintenance and vehicle fleet maintenance district wide.
+Maintenance and Custodial Service in conjunction, provide for the safe workplace practices necessary to ensure access, public safety and safe work environment on the campuses.
+Overall, the departments support the Board Priorities by ensuring facilities are capable of serving all students, in terms of needs or functional restrictions, and by providing facilities that are comfortable, engaging and appropriate for the function and instructional delivery methods established by the colleges.